Two Women Blu-ray Movie

 When the train breaks down long before it reaches Cesira’s home village, the two women vow to finish their journey on foot.
 They are nearly killed after a German bomber fires at them while they cross an open field not too far away from their final destination.

-For a while everything goes according to Cesira’s plan.
+For a while, everything goes according to Cesira’s plan.
 She and Rosetta settle down and even though occasionally foreign soldiers pass through the area they feel safe.
-They also befriend the handsome teacher Michele (Jean-Paul Belmondo), who sees the world a lot differently than the rest of villagers.
+They also befriend the handsome teacher Michele (Jean-Paul Belmondo), who sees the world a lot differently than the rest of the villagers.
 The two women also find themselves attracted to him, but for different reasons.

 Eventually, the Allies liberate the southern parts of the country and begin pushing the Germans further north.
 It is then that Cesira and Rosetta decide to return to Rome and reopen the family store.
-But on the way back the women are forced to hide from their liberators, who turn out to be just as vile as the enemies they have been trying to evade.
+But on the way back, the women are forced to hide from their liberators, who turn out to be just as vile as the enemies they have been trying to evade.

 Vittorio De Sica’s La Ciociara a.k.a.
 Two Women was the film that transformed Loren into an international star.
-Prior to it Loren had appeared in other films that were received well outside of Italy, but Two Women was the first foreign film to earn Oscar Award for Best Actress and its success had a profound impact on her career.
+Prior to it, Loren had appeared in other films that were received well outside of Italy, but Two Women was the first foreign film to earn Oscar Award for Best Actress and its success had a profound impact on her career.

 The raging war is easily felt throughout the entire film, but the focus of attention is very much on the manner in which Cesira and Rosetta do their best to continue living as if their lives were never shattered.
 Cesira in particular fully understands that her role as a loving mother should not be comprised, which is why she often emerges as a strong and unusually optimistic person.
-Rosetta unconditionally trusts her but also realizes that there are times when it is necessary that she follows her instincts.
+Rosetta unconditionally trusts her, but also realizes that there are times when it is necessary that she follows her instincts.

 The special bond that exists between the two women is abruptly broken in such brutal fashion that after that it seems impossible that Cesira could do anything as a mother to mend it.
 And yet, somehow the film finds a way to show that life, as unfair and ugly as it can be at times, is still worth living.

-De Sica manages the incredible emotional ups and downs in the only way that actually makes sense – without any safe guards or filters.
+De Sica manages the incredible emotional ups and downs in the only way that actually makes sense -- without any safeguards or filters.
 While this can make the film quite difficult to watch at times, it is certainly the reason why it also remains so profoundly moving.

-The film was adapted by De Sica and the great writer Cesare Zavattini from the brilliant novel by Alberto Moravia which chronicles a true event.
+The film was adapted by De Sica and the great writer Cesare Zavattini from the brilliant novel by Alberto Moravia, which chronicles a true event.
 (Moravia’s incredible body of work also inspired such iconic films as The Conformist, Le Mépris, and Time of Indifference).

 Two Women Blu-ray Movie, Video Quality 3.0 of 5